What is PSIRF?

 The benefits

-This framework will see the trust move away from the Serious Incident Framework to a new approach to incident management which focuses on the learning and improvement of processes and systems, rather than focusing on individual blame.
+This framework has seen the trust move away from the Serious Incident Framework to a new approach to incident management which focuses on the learning and improvement of processes and systems, rather than focusing on individual blame.

-The introduction of PSIRF will ensure that everyone (our staff, patients and their families) are included and supported in the process and treated fairly.
+The introduction of PSIRF ensures that everyone (our staff, patients and their families) are included and supported in the process and treated fairly.

 For more information, please visit the NHS England PSIRF website.